 It seems to me that the ideologists of the coup in the Donbass did not take into account the mentality of the people.
 The mining region, miners as workers, have a special character warehouse.
 The constant risk when working underground, the constant presence inside a fairly separate group of people, forms a person's special relationship with these people.
 As in the crew of a ship, a tank crew or in a unit of paratroopers.
 There is no principle of "every man for himself."
 Everyone lives and everyone dies in the event of an accident.

 To prove my point, I will give one example from the history of further events.
 On April 24, near the village of Khrestischi, the Ukrainian armed forces took control of three checkpoints guarded by local militias.
 However, having lost 300 people, the Ukrainians retreated.

 On the account of the defenders of the checkpoint there is only one wounded enemy.
 And two men were wounded by local men who, having seen what was going on at the checkpoint, came running with hunting rifles, went to the flank of the Ukrainian Armed Forces and shot the soldiers who hid behind the APCs.

-I repeat the thought that was expressed at the beginning.
-Russia did not plan to take the Donbass.
+I will repeat the thought I expressed at the beginning.
+Russia did not plan to take the Donbas.
 The reasons, I think, are clear.
-Weak were economically.
-Russia, together with the Crimea, which demanded huge investments, was destroyed and could not be pulled today by Donbass, which was destroyed during Ukraine.
-Mines and factories of Donbass require no less investment in reconstruction than the Crimea.
-True, if everything was measured purely economically, Russia today would not be much larger than the territory of a dozen specific principalities ...
+We were weak economically.
+Russia could not and cannot today “pull” together with Crimea, which required huge capital investments, which was also destroyed during the Ukrainian period.
+The mines and factories of Donbass require no less investment in reconstruction than the Crimea.
+True, if everything is measured purely economically, then Russia today would not be much larger than the territory of a dozen appanage principalities ...